Use the proper keyword & you will get more search engine traffic.

 Still not convinced?

-Here is a post which I wrote as a guest blogger on another blog, using target keywords “Google Panda Penalty“.
-Read and analyze the post, and you will realize the extent of the on-page optimization I have done in an effort to make this post reach the number 1 position in Google.
+Here is a post that I wrote as a guest blogger on another blog, using target keywords “Google Panda Penalty“.
+Read and analyze the post, and you will realize the extent of the on-page optimization I have done to make this post reach the number 1 position in Google.
 The article is very detailed, and I’m sure it will help you to learn to write better SEO optimized articles.

 Now that you are aware that keywords play an important role in SEO, your first task is to find 5-6 profitable keywords for your next post.
-You can use the Google Keyword Tool, Traffic Travis or any other online tool.
-Write a post on your target keyword, and use any of these Google keyword ranking sites or use Free Keyword Monitor for Google, and keep track of your keyword positions.
-Work on link- building, and improve your article’s ranking.
+You can use the Google Keyword Tool, SEMRUSH or any other online tool.
+Write a post on your target keyword, and use any of these Google keywords rank tracker sites and keep track of your keyword positions.